mattreallycodes/trade-chain/README.md

 ## Contributing

 Tradechain is open-source, contributors are welcome.
-Contributor guidelines coming soon.
+Contributor guidelines are linked above.
 If you're interested in contributing to a specific area feel free to reach out to Matt (mattreallycodes@protonmail.com) & he may be able to help you synergise your efforts with the efforts of others in the community.

-For now we will use a branching workflow, create a new branch with what you want to change & Matt will approve pulling the changes into the master branch at a later time.
-Refer to best practices above for any other tips.
+Open Source Roadmap coming soon.

 ## License